karia19/toto_app.1.2/README.md

 This repository contains a Flask server implementation for an API that provides historical odds data for Veikkaus Toto game.
 The server fetches data from the Veikkaus API and stores it in a Redis database.
 It also provides an endpoint for calculating statistics based on track starts, drivers, and coach success in the track.

-## Prerequisites

-Before running the Flask server, ensure that you have the following prerequisites installed on your system:

-- Python (version 3.x)
-- Docker (optional)

 ## Installation

 To install the necessary dependencies, follow these steps: